Monthly Tech-Tip from Tony Hansen SignUp

 Notes

-While most of the book focuses on earthy, variegated tones, Raspberry provides a vibrant, clean color.
+While most of the Mastering Glazes book focuses on earthy, variegated tones, Raspberry provides a vibrant, clean color.

 Key Properties

-• Visual Appearance: A bright, clean pink to burgundy color.
-It is a glossy, translucent-to-semi-opaque glaze.
+• Visual Appearance: A bright pink to burgundy color.
+It is a glossy and translucent-to-semi-opaque.

 • The Science: This glaze relies on the Chrome-Tin Pink effect (high calcium, no zinc, and low boron).

 • Surface: Smooth and glass-like.
-It "breaks" clear or white over sharp edges and highlights surface texture by pooling in crevices to create a deeper, more concentrated color.
+It "breaks" clear or white over sharp edges and highlights surface texture by pooling in crevices in a deeper, more concentrated color.

 • Expansion/Fit: This recipe has the highest thermal expansion of the major glazes in the book.
-This means it is more prone to crazing (tiny cracks) if the clay body isn't a perfect match.
+This means it is more prone to crazing on bodies having lower thermal expansions.

 Likes (Pros)

-• Beautiful on Texture: Because it is translucent, it looks stunning on carved porcelain or white stoneware.
-It behaves like a "celadon" but in a pink palette.
+• Beautiful on Texture: Because it is translucent, it looks best on carved porcelain or white stoneware.
+Some describe it as a "celadon" with a pink palette.

-Durability: Like all Hesselberth/Roy recipes, it is formulated to be acid-resistant and food-safe.
+Durability: Like all Hesselberth/Roy recipes, acid-resistance and food-safety are priorities.

-• Temperature Sensitivity (Bonus Effect): Some potters like that it becomes more matte and "true pink" at Cone 5, while becoming glossier and slightly more purple at a full Cone 6.
+• Temperature Sensitivity: It fires more matte and "true pink" at Cone 5, while becoming glossier and slightly more purple at a full Cone 6.

 Dislikes (Cons)

-• Expense: This is the most expensive glaze in the book to mix.
-It requires a high percentage of Tin Oxide
+• Expense: This is the most expensive glaze in the book to mix (because it requires such a high percentage of Tin Oxide).

 • Crazing Risk: If you use a clay body with low silica, you are almost guaranteed to see crazing over time.

 • Fuming/Contamination: Chrome is volatile.
-If you fire Raspberry next to a white glaze that contains tin, the chrome fume and turn areas of your white pots a faint, accidental pink.
+If you fire Raspberry next to a white glaze that contains tin, the chrome fume can turn areas of the white pots a faint, accidental pink.

 Related Information